on Froissart; P. Contamine, War in the Middle Ages; William P. Caferro, “’The Fox and the Lion’: the White Company and the

 harvest, meant that the besiegers were in greater danger of starvation than the

-The Archpriest also served Charles V of France
+The Archpriest also served Charles V

 as castellan of Nevers.
 Arnaud went back and forth